SenseNet/docs.sensenet.com/content/concepts/content-types/20-link.md

 metaDescription: "sensenet Link"
 ---

-A link that navigates to a URL
+A link that navigates to a URL.

 # Features

-- LinkLists are created under Contents (/Root/Content)
+- Links are usually created under [LinkLists](/concepts/content-types/18-linklist) inside workspaces.
-- The url field can be restricted by regexp
+- The url field can be restricted by a regular expression.
-- There is a specified container for links: [LinkList](/concepts/content-types/18-linklist)

 # Parent type